Disclaimer

 You need the right grooming tools at home to help maintain your Pomeranian’s beautiful coat.
 Here’s a list of equipment and tools that can be used for grooming your Poms:

-• A medium-size pin brush will lift-up loose hair and remove debris from your Pomeranian’s coat.
+• A medium-sized pin brush will lift up loose hair and remove debris from your Pomeranian’s coat.

 • Wire slicker brush for use on Pom puppies.

-• Grooming rake for removing lose and dead hair.
+• Grooming rake for removing loose and dead hair.

 • Grooming scissors for tidying up your Pomeranian’s coat.